The Winning Team: Plot

-During the off season between 1909 and 1910 he now has enough money to buy that farm and to marry Aimee.
-After arriving at the farm he goes out back while his wife is changing and starts chucking mud balls at a fence.
-His eyes are out of whack and he sees everything in double.
+During the off-season between 1909 and 1910, Alex now has enough money to buy that farm and marry Aimee.
+After arriving at the farm he goes out back and starts chucking mud balls at a fence.
+His eyes are out of whack and he sees everything double.
 He hires a catcher to catch for him and he is always just a bit off because of his eyesight.

 In 1910 he returns to baseball after he wakes up one morning and his eyes are perfect again.
 His record during that year is 29-11 playing for the Syracuse Stars in the class B New York State League.
-Then he is sold to the Philadelphia Phillies for 750 dollars.
+Then he is sold to the Philadelphia Phillies for $750.

-The scene turns to what Doris Day is known for.
-The scene is a Christmas at the farm where the family is gathered around and Aimee sings.
+The scene turns to what Doris Day is known for: a Christmas at the farm where the family is gathered around and Aimee sings.

 The movie returns to baseball.

-The first game with the Phillies is the 1911 City Series.
+Alex's official Major League baseball debut is with the Phillies on April 15, 1911.
 He throws five innings of no-hit, no-run baseball.
-His official Major League baseball debut is on April 15 of that year.
-During one game he is facing Rogers Hornsby.
+During another game he is facing Rogers Hornsby.
 The catcher passes on a tidbit of info that if Hornsby strikes out he will be booted off the team.
 Alex tells the catcher what the next pitches will be and Hornsby is able to connect with one of them.

-Alex spends most of 1918 in France as a Sergeant with a Field Artillery unit where he is exposed to mustard gas, and a shell that explodes near him causes partial hearing loss as well as epileptic seizures.
+Alex spends most of 1918 in France as a sergeant with a field artillery unit where he is exposed to mustard gas, and a shell that explodes near him causes partial hearing loss as well as epileptic seizures.
 He has also developed a drinking problem.
-He returns to the states and continues pitching in 1919.
+He returns to the States and continues pitching in 1919.

-He is traded from Philadelphia to Chicago and pitches for the Cubs during the 1920 season where he wins the pitching triple crown.
-While playing a Game at Forbes Field his hearing problem returns.
-In the sixth inning while on the mound, Alex falls down and his teammates carry him off the field.
+He is traded from Philadelphia to Chicago and pitches for the Cubs during the 1920 season where he wins the pitching Triple Crown.
+While playing a game at Forbes Field his hearing problem returns.
+In the sixth inning while on the mound, Alex collapses and his teammates carry him off the field.
 It turns out to be an epileptic seizure.

 Alex's doctor tells him that if he wants to live he should probably go back to farm life.
 Alex will not hear of that.
 He tells the doctor that he really does not want his wife Aimee to know.